1969-70: North Korea obtains FROG-5 and FROG-7A missiles from the Soviet Union.

 September 1998: The U.S. State Department confirms that North Korea attempted launch a satellite into orbit.
 A three-stage Taepodong rocket was launched, but failed when the satellite fell into the Pacific still attached to the rocket’s third stage.

 November 1998: According to U.S. intelligence and diplomatic sources, North Korea is building two new launch facilities for the Taepodong-1 and is increasing its production of short-range missiles.

 February 1999: George Tenet, the Director of Central Intelligence, tells Congress that North Korea is developing missiles that are capable of hitting the continental United States.

-June 1999: Indian officials stop a shipment, aboard the North Korean vessel Kuwolsan, of what one Indian government official describes as “an entire assembly line” for Scud-B and -C missiles.
+June 1999: Indian officials stop a North Korean vessel, the Kuwolsan, carrying what one Indian government official describes as “an entire assembly line” for Scud-B and -C missiles.
 U.S. intelligence officials assert that the shipment was en route from North Korea to Libya.
 The cargo, falsely labeled “water refining equipment,” includes components for missile subassembly such as tips of nose cones and sheet metal for rocket frames, machine tools for setting up a fabrication facility, instrumentation for evaluating performance of a full missile system, equipment for calibrating missile components, and engineers’ drawings.